Discussion Phase

 FAQs

-• Permitting requirements depend entirely on the project and scope of work.
-Alteration permits from the Department of Buildings (DOB) must be processed by an architect or engineer.
-West Edge can facilitate this process, though third-party professionals’ fees will be billed separately.
-Plumbing and electrical permits are more common and are obtained by the tradesperson, making these processes straightforward.
-These permits have set prices, and your project developer will inform you early on about which permits your project will require.
+Plumbing and electrical permits are more common and are typically obtained by the licensed tradesperson, making these permits more straightforward.
+Most permits have set fees, and your project developer will advise you early on about which permits your project will require.